 Figure 5-27 and Figure 5-28 illustrate the effect of different probabilities for the various loss fractions.
 The nearly-straight line between the TFR and LWR regions shows that the decision is far more sensitive to the cost weight than to the loss probability.
 A rollback of the tree indicates that for TFRs, the expected values for the different loss branches are nearly identical.
 When the loss fraction is low, the amount of TRU going to waste is less, so we have a waste benefit.
 There is also a cost penalty, however, because now we must build more TFRs in order to handle the extra TRU in the fuel stream.
-The additional TFR cost counter-balances the benefit we get from separating more waste (though both changes are quite small: the differences are on the order of a few 10,000ths of utility points for both waste and cost).
-The fact that different loss fractions come with both costs and benefits, and the fact that the changes are so tiny over the utility scale, means that the achievable reprocessing loss fraction is not a very important parameter from the perspective of the decision maker.
+The additional TFR cost counter-balances the benefit we get from separating more waste (though both changes are quite small: the different loss fractions come with both costs and benefits, and the fact that the changes are so tiny over the utility scale, means that the achievable reprocessing loss fraction is not a very important parameter from the perspective of the decision maker.